VeriComms

 Improving feature discoverability

-We ran five concept tests in Maze with health communicators, then uploaded the transcripts to Dovetail for qualitative analysis.
+We ran concept tests in Maze with five health communicators, then uploaded the transcripts to Dovetail for qualitative analysis.
 Participants appreciated the prototype’s ease of use, source visibility, and productivity potential.
-Participant 5 remarks on how the tool would be suitable for collaborators in different roles, such as government workers and community partners:
+Participant 5 remarked that the tool would be suitable for a variety of collaborators such as government workers and community partners:

 “I think people would learn to use [VeriComms] pretty quickly.
 It’s kind of like ChatGPT; you just jump in.”

 Yet, participants overlooked the template and translation features, instead wanting to use the prompt field to complete the tasks.
-Referring to design patterns in ChatGPT, Google Translate, and Gemini, we addressed these issues by improving discoverability and aligning with participants’ preference.
+Looking closely at design patterns in ChatGPT, Google Translate, and Gemini, we addressed these issues by improving discoverability and aligning with participants’ preference.

 Users need cues for new features